goyalmegha361/Case-Studies/Machine Learning/Insight Generation/Investment Analysis/ReadMe.md

 3. Sector analysis:

 Understanding the distribution of investments across the eight main sectors.
-(Note that we are interested in the eight 'main sectors' provided in the mapping file.
-The two files — companies and rounds2 — have numerous sub-sector names; hence, you will need to map each sub-sector to its main sector.